beckardt/Weight-Tracking-Using-Raspberry-Pi/index.md

+The goal of our project is to connect a Raspberry Pi to a digital weighing scale such that the Pi will create a line plot of a persons weight over time.
 ## Our Daily Progress

-Day 3: We became familiar with Cron as a we created a program that would run a python file every 5 minutes.
+**Day 3**: We connected our new Raspbery Pi 3 to wifi.
+We became familiar with Cron as a we created a program that would run a python file every 5 minutes.

-Day 4: We Programmed our Raspberry Pi to email us its IP address whenever it booted up.
+**Day 4**: We Programmed our Raspberry Pi to email us its IP address whenever it booted up.
 This way, we can SSH into the Raspberry Pi from our laptops without the use of a desktop.
 This is called a headless setup.
 The first step was creating a python program on the Raspberry Pi that would first get the IP, then email both me and Henry what it found.
 We did this in a file called getIP.py.

 ```python